history

 Founders

 Serenity Recovery Network (SRN) was born in October of 2009, when two premier sober living facilities joined forces.
-Serenity House, founded in March of 2006 by Ivan Faske and Fred Fago, merged with House of Freedom and Miracles, founded by Angie Edwards in 2004.
+Serenity House, founded in July of 2005 by Ivan Faske and Fred Fago, merged with House of Freedom and Miracles, founded by Angie Edwards in 2004.
 Both Ivan and Angie believed that the key to long term sobriety began with raising recovering addicts and alcoholics self-esteem and self-worth.
 Along with an abstinence-based program based upon spiritual principles and 12 step based programs of recovery, SRN assists residents in finding a lifelong recovery program of their choice, impacting and improving their lives beyond solely achieving abstinence.

 success